dfns/terraform-provider-tunnel/docs/data-sources/kubernetes.md

 - `exec` (Attributes) Exec configuration for Kubernetes authentication (see [below for nested schema](#nestedatt--kubernetes--exec))
 - `host` (String) The hostname (in form of URI) of kubernetes master
 - `insecure` (Boolean) Whether server should be accessed without verifying the TLS certificate.
-- `password` (String) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+- `password` (String, Sensitive) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
 - `proxy_url` (String) URL to the proxy to be used for all API requests.
 - `tls_server_name` (String) Server name passed to the server for SNI and is used in the client to check server certificates against.
-- `token` (String) Token to authenticate a service account.
+- `token` (String, Sensitive) Token to authenticate a service account.
 - `username` (String) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint

 <a id="nestedatt--kubernetes--exec"></a>